The Shakiest Gun in the West

-The Shakiest Gun in the West is a 1968 American comedy Western film starring Don Knotts.
+The Shakiest Gun in the West is a 1968 American Western comedy film starring Don Knotts.
 It was directed by Alan Rafkin and written by Jim Fritzell and Everett Greenbaum.
 The film is a remake of The Paleface, a 1948 film starring Bob Hope and Jane Russell.

 Plot

 Jesse W. Heywood graduates from dental school in Philadelphia in 1870 and goes west to become an American frontier dentist.
 As a city slicker, he finds himself bungling in a new environment.

 On his way west, his stagecoach is held up and robbed by two masked bandits.
 A posse catches one of them, Penelope "Bad Penny" Cushing.
 Facing prison, Penelope is offered a pardon if she will track down a ring of gun smugglers that also involves a local Indian tribe.
 Because the wagon train she plans to accompany will not permit single women to join, she tricks Heywood into a sham marriage.
 This is after her prearranged marshal husband is murdered.
 They then join the wagon train with approval of the leader of the train.

 After setting camp that night, Jesse, excited for his wedding night and not realizing that his marriage is a sham, looks for Penelope, who is investigating crates of "Bibles" that the preacher and his minion have in their wagon.
 Jesse startles Penelope, alerting Basch, Gant and most of the camp.
 Her investigation foiled, she makes up a story that she could not sleep alone with Jesse on guard duty on her wedding night and they both return to their wagon with everyone believing her tale.

 As the wagon train draws near the town, Indians attack.
 Jesse fumbles with his six-shooter, but Penelope expertly shoots the attackers.
 Jesse, believing that he was responsible, is proud of his accomplishment and is treated as a hero by the wagon train and the entire town, which hears of his deeds.

-The preacher, believing Jesse to be an undercover federal agent, hires the local outlaw Arnold the Kid to challenge Jesse to a gunfight.
+The preacher Gant, believing Jesse to be an undercover federal agent, hires the local outlaw Arnold the Kid to challenge Jesse to a gunfight.
 Jesse practices for the gunfight while Penelope meets her contact in town.
-Around the corner, Arnold listens for Jesse to use up his rounds, and after the sixth shot challenges Jesse, even offering him the first shot.
+Around the corner, Arnold listens for Jesse to use up his rounds on his six-shooter pistol, and after the sixth shot challenges Jesse, even offering him the first shot.
 Penelope, feeling pity for Jesse, shoots Arnold from a window.
 Doc Heywood's legend grows.